-Diagnosis and Criteria for Inclusion: Subjects, of either sex and of any race, with a clinical history of significant grass pollen-induced allergic rhinoconjunctivitis (with or without asthma) were to be selected for this study.
-Subjects from 18 to 65 years of age who had received treatment for their disease during the previous GPS were to be recruited.
+Diagnosis and Criteria for Inclusion: Subjects of either sex and of any race, with a clinical history of significant grass pollen-induced allergic rhinoconjunctivitis (with or without asthma) were to be selected for this study.
+Subjects from 5 to <18 years old who had received treatment for their disease during the previous GPS were to be recruited.